 Raloxifene reduces the risk of vertebral, but not hip fractures.
 Its use is not appropriate for a patient with hip osteoporosis.
 It can increase the risk of hot flashes, leg cramps and thrombosis.

 Calcitonin is a very weak antiresorptive agent and does not have a significant role in the treatment of osteoporosis; there is anecdotal evidence that it may reduce the pain associated with a new fracture.

 Bisphosphonates reduce the risk of hip and vertebral fractures.
 The number of hip fractures has decreased in the world, since the use of alendronate.
 Studies with risedronate have shown fracture reduction within 6 months of use.

 The agents available orally include:

 Alendronate 10 mg daily and 70 mg weekly.

 Risedronate 5 mg daily, 35 mg weekly, 75 mg on 2 days monthly and 150 mg monthly

 Ibandronate 150 mg monthly.

-Alendronate is the only generically available drug.
+Alendronate and Risedronate are available in generic forms.
 Alendronate and risedronate should be taken on an empty stomach with 6-8 ounces of water; patients should wait 30 minutes before eating and remain upright for 30 minutes.
 It is recommended to wait 60 minutes before eating with ibandronate.
-Ibandronate is also available as a 3 mg intravenous push (IVP) preparation dosed every 3 months.
+Ibandronate is also available as a 3mg intravenous push (IVP) preparation dosed every 3 months.